Inflamed colon being bombarded by cold viruses

 When a Cold Virus Amplifies IBS

 Has anyone else noticed that when you get something as common as “the common cold,” you also experience a flare of IBS symptoms?
-In addition to the extra mucus, sore throat, and stuffy nose, my IBS has been terrible.
+In addition to the extra mucus, sore throat, and stuffy nose, my IBS was terrible.

 Everything piles on

 I guess I shouldn’t be surprised.
 I deal with a number of chronic conditions, and when one flares, the others generally do as well.
-So, it makes sense that a cold virus could also upset my system and cause a flare of IBS.
-But it’s annoying and frustrating to have the extra gastrointestinal symptoms to deal with in addition to the congestion, coughing, and overall fatigue.
+So, it made sense that a cold virus could also upset my system and cause a flare of IBS.
+But it was annoying and frustrating to have the extra gastrointestinal symptoms to deal with in addition to the congestion, coughing, and overall fatigue.

 Wondering about the microbiome